 New research from ESMT Berlin shows that utilizing machine-learning in the workplace always improves the accuracy of human decision-making, however, often it can also cause humans to exert more cognitive efforts when making decisions.

 These findings come from research by Tamer Boyaci and Francis de Véricourt, both professors of management science at ESMT Berlin, alongside Caner Canyakmaz, previously a post-doctoral fellow at ESMT and now an assistant professor of operations management at Ozyegin University.
-The researchers wanted to investigate how machine-based predictions may affect the and outcomes of a human decision-maker.
+The researchers wanted to investigate how machine-based predictions may affect the decision process and outcomes of a human decision-maker.
 Their paper has been published in Management Science.

 Interestingly, the use of machines increases human’s workload most when the professional is cognitively constrained, for instance, experiencing time pressures or multitasking.
 However, situations where decision makers experience high workload is precisely when introducing AI to alleviate some of this load appears most tempting.
 The research suggests that using AI, in this instance, to make the process faster can backfire, and actually increase rather than decrease the human’s cognitive effort.